mnieber/mnieber.github.io/_posts/2022-09-19-patterns-for-managing-state-in-react.md

 ## Pattern 2: data fetching is triggered by the url

 When a component must render some data, then it should either receive that data from a parent component (or React context) or fetch it from the server.
 I avoid the latter option because when different components request the same data then it can lead to overfetching.
 It can also lead to data inconsistencies between components that query the server at different times.
-Finally, giving a component the responsibility to fetch data that can clutter the code of that component.
+Finally, giving a component the responsibility to fetch data can clutter the code of that component.

 In my approach, data fetching is triggered by the url.
 I look at the UrlRouter component to identify the group of components that need a particular dataset and wrap them in (what I call) a state-provider component.
 This state-provider fetches data from the server and stores it in a state object that is made available as a React context.
 Actually, I use a special kind of React context, but more about that later.